pmret/papermario/CONTRIBUTING.md

 If you are working on a function but can't figure out how to tackle certain parts, or you're sure that it's not equivalent, you can wrap it in NON_EQUIVALENT.

-Please make a best-effort attempt to any function you put in a PR, though.
+Please make a best-effort attempt on any function you put in a PR, though.
 Half-finished functions aren't necessarily much use to the next decomper.

 ```c
 // can't figure out the MULT_HI() stuff